-AUDIT COMMITTEE
+AUDIT AND RISK COMMITTEE

-The Board established an Audit and Risk Committee in March 2022 that consists of two members and is chaired by independent non-executive director, Mr John Conidi.
+During the 2023 financial year, the Audit and Risk Committee consisted of three members and is chaired by independent non-executive director, Mr John Conidi.
+Mr Keith Jones was appointed a member of the Audit and Risk Committee effective from 23 May 2023.
 The Audit and Risk Committee Charter sets out its role, responsibilities and membership requirements.